orbforge/orb-docs/docs/install-orb/uninstall-orb.md

 1. Open Finder.
 2. Click "Applications" in the sidebar.
 3. Find the Orb app.
-4. Drag it to the Trash, or right-click and select "Move to Trash."
+4. Drag it to the Trash, or right-click and select "Move to Trash".
 5. Empty the Trash to completely remove the app.

 ### Windows

 1. In Settings, go to Apps > Installed Apps.
 2. Find Orb in the list of installed apps.
-3. Click on the ... menu and select "Uninstall."
+3. Click on the ... menu and select "Uninstall".
 4. Confirm the uninstallation.

 ## Removing Dedicated Sensors